Paaao/invaders_tracking/README.md

 Then calculating average similarity for whole invader (from saved values for each line).

-And comparing if similarity is equal or greater than value in **RATIO_MATCH**.
+And comparing if similarity is equal or greater than value in RadarSearchUsingDiff.**RATIO_MATCH**.
 If so, then pattern is "highlighted" in radar sample, currently with number of enumerated invaders.
 And then moving/offsetting starting line in radar to another line and repeating.

 **RATIO_MATCH** is minimal matching ratio to consider as positive similarity match (between 0-1, currently with 0.79 .. which == 79%)